yuelang222/SheetDown-extract-structured-data-from-Excel/README.md

 Uses openpyxl to parse Excel files, extracting text and embedded images.
 Outputs in Markdown format, with tables and merged cells rendered using HTML (Markdown-compatible).
 Extracted images are saved in an images/ directory, and their paths are embedded in the corresponding cells using HTML <img> tags or Markdown <img> tags.
+This method can process Excel files with multiple sheets.

 ## Requirements
 Python ≥ 3.8